Rodolfo-Gallegos/scicellxx/docs/source/workflow/beginner/creating_your_own_project_workflow.rst

    You will be prompted for your user name and your new project name.
 Make sure not using white spaces or special characters.

+   .. important:: Take note of the script summary creation since you
+                  will need those information to build and execute your project.

 2. Open the new ``CMakeLists.txt`` file in your newly created project folder and ensure to include any additional modules that you may